-Net cash used in operating activities was \$14.6 million and \$11.9 million in 2018 and 2017, respectively.
-The net cash used in each of these periods primarily reflects the net loss for those periods, offset in part by non-cash items such as the impairment of intangible assets and goodwill, stock-based compensation, depreciation and amortization expense, and the effects of changes in operating assets and liabilities.
+Net cash used in operating activities was \$16.4 million and \$14.6 million in 2019 and 2018, respectively.
+The net cash used in each of these periods primarily reflects the net loss for those periods, offset in part by stock-based compensation, depreciation and amortization, and the effects of changes in operating assets and liabilities.